Consensys/linea-specification/bls/notes.md

 - BLS12_MAP_FP_TO_G1: no circuit needed.
 - BLS12_MAP_FP2_TO_G2: no circuit needed.

-@TODO: clarify if there is some restriction over the circuits for mapping

 ### Success case (assuming ICP = 1 and NOT_ON_C1_MAX = NOT_ON_C2_MAX = NOT_ON_G1_MAX = NOT_ON_G2_MAX = 0 and SUCCESS_BIT = 1)

-- BLS12_G1ADD: send to C1_MEMBERSHIP circuits all points so as to prove membership to C1, then send them to G1_ADD circuit
+- BLS12_G1ADD: send points to G1_ADD circuit (C1 membership is included).
-- BLS12_G1MSM: send to G1_MEMBERSHIP circuits all points so as to prove membership to C1 and G1, then send them to G1_MSM circuit.
+- BLS12_G1MSM: send points to G1_MSM circuit (C1 and G1 memberships are included).
-- BLS12_G2ADD: send to C2_MEMBERSHIP circuits all points so as to prove membership to C2, then send them to G2_ADD circuit.
+- BLS12_G2ADD: send points to G2_ADD circuit (C2 membership is included).
-- BLS12_G2MSM: send to G2_MEMBERSHIP circuits all points so as to prove membership to C2 and G2, then send them to G2_MSM circuit.
+- BLS12_G2MSM: send points to G2_MSM circuit (C2 and G2 memberships are included).
 - BLS12_PAIRING_CHECK:
-    - If all points are trivial (small and large point are at infinity) do nothing.
+    - If all pair of points are trivial (small and large point are at infinity) do nothing.
+    For every pair of point:
-    - If small point is trivial, then send large point to G2_MEMBERSHIP circuit to prove membership to C2 and G2.
+        - If small point is at infinity, then send large point to G2_MEMBERSHIP circuit to prove membership to C2 and G2.
-    - If large point is trivial, then send small point to G1_MEMBERSHIP circuit to prove membership to C1 and G1.
+        - If large point is at infinity, then send small point to G1_MEMBERSHIP circuit to prove membership to C1 and G1.
-    - If neither small nor large points are trivial, send the pair to the PAIRING circuit.
+        - If pair of point is non-trivial (neither the small point nor the large are at infinity) , send the pair to the PAIRING circuit.
 - BLS12_MAP_FP_TO_G1: send field element to MAP_FP_TO_G1 circuit.
 - BLS12_MAP_FP2_TO_G2: send field element to MAP_FP2_TO_G2 circuit.

-@TODO: clarify if the circuit for G1_ADD already does the check?
-Similarly, for the others?

-@TODO: write a clear section with all the things we can assume based on the functioning of the circuits (e.g., checks performed before the actual operation by the same circuit).
+## Properties of circuits

+- Proving C1 and C2 membership or non-membership is cheaper than proving G1 and G2 membership or non-membership, respectively.
+- G1_ADD circuit includes C1 membership check.
+- G1_MSM circuit includes C1 and G1 membership check.
+- G2_ADD circuit includes C2 membership check.
+- G2_MSM circuit includes C2 and G2 membership check.
+- PAIRING circuit accepts only non-trivial pair of points.
+- Points at infinity be detected on the arithmetization side and never be sent to a circuit.